hvianna/audioMotion-analyzer/README.md

 `ignore` can be a single property name or an array of property names that should not be included in the returned object.

-Callbacks and properties for [constructor-specific options](#constructor-specific-options) are NOT included in the object.
+Callbacks and [constructor-specific properties](#constructor-specific-options) are NOT included in the object.

 ?> If the same [gradient](#gradient-string) is selected for both channels, only the `gradient` property is included in the object; otherwise, only `gradientLeft` and `gradientRight` are included (not `gradient`).
 If 'gradient' is added to `ignore`, none of the gradient properties will be included.